ardominguezm/parkinson-voice-mfcc-cnn/README.md

-# Automated Detection of Parkinson’s Disease from Voice Recordings Using MFCC Spectral Features and Convolutional Neural Networks
+# Automated Detection of Parkinson’s Disease from Voice Recordings
+### Using Convolutional Neural Networks and Synthetic MFCC Spectral Image Features

-This repository accompanies the manuscript:
+This repository contains the official research code and dataset organization for the paper:

-Domínguez-Monterroza A., Mateos-Caballero A., Jiménez-Martín A.
+**Domínguez-Monterroza A., Mateos-Caballero A., Jiménez-Martín A.**
-*Automated Detection of Parkinson’s Disease from Voice Recordings Using Convolutional Neural Networks and Synthetic Spectral Image Features*.
-Neural Computing and Applications, 2025.
-In review.
+*Automated Detection of Parkinson’s Disease from Voice Recordings Using Convolutional Neural Networks and Synthetic Spectral Image Features*,  Neural Computing and Applications, 2025, **In Review**.

-It includes raw data organization, MFCC extraction pipeline, CNN training, cross-validation experiments, and result analysis.

-The project follows:
-- **Structured data folders**: raw → processed → analysis
-- **Version-controlled code**
-- **Metadata and documentation for reproducibility**
-- **Automatic archival and DOI via Zenodo**

 ---

-##  Project Description
+## Overview

-The goal of this study is to classify Parkinson’s Disease (PD) vs Healthy Control (HC) subjects using MFCC-based spectral images derived from sustained phonation of the vowel */a/*.
-A deep Convolutional Neural Network (CNN) was trained on MFCC images extracted from real Colombian patients.
+This work proposes a complete pipeline for detecting Parkinson’s Disease (PD) using **Convolutional Neural Networks (CNNs)** trained on **MFCC spectral image features** extracted from raw audio signals of sustained phonation (/a/).
+Two experimental settings are implemented:

+1. **Experiment 1 — Model trained and validated using real data**
+2. **Experiment 2 — Model trained using GAN-generated synthetic data and evaluated on real data**

+Both experiments use:

+- MFCC spectral representations
+- A deep CNN architecture
+- Accuracy, F1-score, Precision, Recall, and ROC-AUC
+- Multi-run cross-validation with mean, standard deviation, and coefficient of variation (CV)

+---
 ###  Dataset source (PC-GITA)
 The real voice dataset comes from: